tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南(历史)/辅助工具/地址生成器_intl_en.md

 ![](https://main.qcloudimg.com/raw/10afad65da657a02a6f175e7d2afdc7c.png)

 ### Playback address description
 If you select a transcoding template, the generated playback address will be the live streaming address after transcoding.
-RTMP, FLV and HLS live streaming addresses are supported.
-The address generator can generate an address prefixed with `rtmp://` or `http://`.
+RTMP, FLV, HLS and UDP live streaming addresses are supported.
+The address generator can generate an address prefixed with `rtmp://`, `http://` or `webrtc://`.

 ![](https://main.qcloudimg.com/raw/a5b5ab5183a44e78ac7eabc757c8d16e.png)